Complete Guide to Online Vocational Schools & Programs

 Students should investigate and understand the accreditation agencies associated with the particular vocational program they are considering.
-Not all vocational specializations have them, but programmatic accreditation agencies ensure the curriculum for that particular degree program meets high standards of excellence.
-For example, the Commission on Massage Therapy Accreditation accredits massage therapy programs, and the National Fire Academy provides credentials to fire science programs.
-Attending an online school with legitimate institutional accreditation from a regional or national accrediting body will help ensure that you will receive a high-quality education.
+Not all vocational specializations have them, but for those that do, programmatic accreditation agencies ensure the curriculum meets high standards of excellence.
 In many cases, licensing and certification boards require that applicants have completed an accredited program, so it is important to research the accreditations of the schools and programs you are considering.
 Read More

 In some cases, trade school programs are the only academic requirement needed for employment in that field.
 Many online vocational programs have open admissions, meaning that all applicants are welcome to apply.
 Some programs may require a high school diploma or GED, or evidence of technical or mechanical aptitude.
 Other degrees may require a working foundational knowledge of the particular subject area.